mdundek/yava/README.md

 docker run --rm -v $PWD/resources/nlu/models:/usr/src/app/models -v $PWD/resources/nlu/training_data/<YOUR TRAINING YAML FILE>:/usr/src/app/training_data/train.yaml md76/pva-nlu-light:0.9-arm python train.py
 ```

-Replace the `<YOUR TRAINING YAML FILE>` part fith the name of your training yaml file.
+Replace the `<YOUR TRAINING YAML FILE>` part with the name of your training yaml file.
 Once the training is done, you will see a new file in the folder `resources/nlu/models/intents/model.nlp`.